simsaran/product-quality-signal-analysis/README.md

 ## Why this matters

-Most companies collect quality complaints through formal channels — warranty claims, support tickets, regulatory reports.
+Most companies collect quality complaints through formal channels; warranty claims, support tickets, regulatory reports.
 By the time a complaint reaches those systems the customer has already had a bad experience.
 Amazon reviews are a leading indicator.
 Customers write reviews within days or weeks of a failure.
 A quality team monitoring review sentiment systematically would see a pattern like this months before it shows up in formal complaint data.

 This project demonstrates that quality signals exist outside the lab and outside formal complaint systems.
 Finding them early is what separates reactive quality management from proactive quality management.